 Assess Airflow Restrictions

-Check vents and ducts for closed registers, kinks or dirt buildup blocking airflow.
-Proper airflow is key for efficient operation.
+Check vents and ducts for closed registers, kinks, or dirt buildup that are blocking airflow.
+Proper airflow is key to efficient operation.

-By methodically checking each component, you can determine what prevents sufficient cooling.
+Methodically checking each component can determine what prevents sufficient cooling.
 This lets you target the repair needed for your AC unit to blow cold air again.

 DIY Repairs That Get Your AC Cooling Again